thejimster82/CvilleAQ/index.md

 ## Calibration

 Our sensor kits were not placed close enough to reference-grade instruments to perform collocation testing.
 However, all PMS7003 units are pre-calibrated and [it has been shown](https://www.researchgate.net/publication/327162626_Field_evaluation_of_low-cost_particulate_matter_sensors_in_high-_and_low-concentration_environments) that this procedure succeeds in keeping their readings close to reference instrumentation.
 Furthermore, [it has been shown](https://link.springer.com/article/10.1007/s42452-019-0630-1) that the coefficient of variation between units is below 10%.
 We took the EPA's reported PM2.5 data from Charlottesville and compared it to our sensor values and saw that, in aggregate, the difference between their readings fit a normal distribution with mean ~4.3ug/m3 and standard deviation ~2.1ug/m3.
-We did not adjust our readings for our further analyses as assigning blame for the discrepancies to each individual box was not possible because our boxes and the reference instrument were not collocated.
+We did not adjust our readings for our further analyses as assigning blame for the discrepancies to each individual kit was not possible because our kits and the reference instrument were not collocated.

 ![PMS7003 Calibration Test](assets/img/analysis/calibration.png)